 Find out more about qualifying for the minimum wage exemption scheme (in Dutch).

-If an employee is receiving an occupational disability benefit and you are covered by the risk-free scheme for employers, they might be eligible for a sickness benefit (‘Ziektewet-uitkering’) if they fall ill.
+If an employee has been included in the access to work register (‘doelgroepregister’) or is receiving an occupational disability benefit, and you are covered by the risk-free scheme for employers, they might be eligible for a sickness benefit (‘Ziektewet-uitkering’) if they fall ill.

 When you report your employee sick, let us know that the risk-free scheme for employers applies.
 We will assess whether your employee will receive a sickness benefit.
 If you receive a productivity gap subsidy from the local council for your employee, we will take this into account when calculating the amount of sickness benefit.